-Finally, we do believe that it is only a matter of time for the shared office space industry to reach a $1 trillion valuation, which is still a fraction of the entire commercial real estate space valuation.
+Finally, we do believe that it is only a matter of time for the flexible office space industry to reach a $1 trillion valuation, which is still a fraction of the entire commercial real estate space valuation.
 Give us a little bit more time for a prediction as to when.
 To be continued…

 Author: Laurent Dhollande, CloudVO CEO

 CloudVO is the umbrella brand of Cloud Officing Corp., headquartered in San Francisco, California.
 CloudVO’s mission is to provide comprehensive virtual office, coworking and meeting room solutions to professionals under a Workplace-as-a-Service™ model.
 CloudVO operates the CloudTouchdown network that grants preferential access to day offices and meeting rooms at nearly 1,000 locations worldwide.